Javascript is not enabled.

 Transparency, accountability

-While state legislation to regulate crypto ATMs is relatively new, there are indications that such laws are helping curb the problem in California and Connecticut, the first states to pass bills in 2023.
+While state legislation to regulate crypto ATMs is relatively new, there are indications that such laws are helping curb the problem in California and Connecticut, the first states to pass bills, which they did in 2023.

-Connecticut does not have statewide data for crypto ATM–related fraud complaints, but “we are not taking nearly as many ... cases,” says Matt Hogan, a detective with Connecticut State Police who helped draft the state’s consumer protection legislation.
+Connecticut does not have statewide data for fraud complaints related to crypto ATMs, but “we are not taking nearly as many … cases,” says Matt Hogan, a detective with Connecticut State Police who helped draft the state’s consumer protection legislation.

-While California is still seeing increases in crypto ATM–related fraud complaints, possibly because victims are reporting it more, the daily transaction limit for customers appears to be reining in the amount lost per case, according to a spokesperson for the California Department of Financial Protection and Innovation.
+While California is still seeing increases in complaints related to crypto ATM fraud, possibly because victims are reporting it more, the daily transaction limit for customers appears to be reducing the amount lost per case, according to a spokesperson for the California Department of Financial Protection and Innovation.

-In Vermont, lawmakers in 2025 extended a moratorium on new crypto kiosks in the state until July 1, 2026.
+In Vermont, lawmakers in 2025 extended a moratorium on new crypto kiosks in the state to July 1, 2026.

-Other municipalities, such as Omaha and Grand Island in Nebraska, have passed ordinances requiring warning signs about the fraud risks associated with using the machines.
-Nebraska also passed statewide legislation to regulate the machines — which AARP advocated for — in 2025.“By requiring transparency and accountability for cryptocurrency kiosks, we are taking steps to ensure that as digital finances are evolving, strong consumer safeguards are being put into place,” says Jina Ragland, AARP Nebraska’s senior associate state director for advocacy.
+Other municipalities, such as Omaha and Grand Island in Nebraska, have passed ordinances requiring the posting of signs warning about the fraud risks associated with crypto kiosks.
+Nebraska also passed statewide legislation to regulate the machines — which AARP advocated for — in 2025.
+“By requiring transparency and accountability for cryptocurrency kiosks, we are taking steps to ensure that as digital finances are evolving, strong consumer safeguards are being put into place,” says Jina Ragland, AARP Nebraska’s senior associate state director for advocacy.

 However, consumer protection laws won’t prevent all crypto ATM–related fraud, so enforcement is also key, says Iowa Attorney General Brenna Bird (R).

-Although Iowa passed a crypto kiosk consumer protection law in 2025, which Bird calls a “strong first step,” the lawsuit alleges operators violated an older law generally prohibiting companies from defrauding or deceiving consumers.
+Iowa passed a crypto kiosk consumer protection law in 2025, which Bird calls a “strong first step.”
+That statute does not apply to Bird’s lawsuit, which instead alleges that operators violated an older law generally prohibiting companies from defrauding or deceiving consumers.

 Other attorneys general across the U.S. are launching crypto kiosk investigations, Bird notes.
 In September, D.C.
-Attorney General Brian L. Schwalb (D) announced a lawsuit against Athena Bitcoin, one of the biggest U.S. operators, after his investigation found 93 percent of its transactions were fraudulent.
+Attorney General Brian L. Schwalb (D) announced a lawsuit against Athena Bitcoin, one of the biggest U.S. crypto kiosk operators, after his investigation found 93 percent of its transactions to be fraudulent.

 Unlock Access to AARP Members Edition